 From the research above, it's clear that FX volatility is again trending upwards, and we expect this to continue throughout 2023, driven by potential economic and political factors.

-So, in this context, what should Fund Managers keep in mind in 2023?
+So, in this context, what should corporate treasurers keep in mind in 2023?

-In FX, we have seen a strong focus on three themes in particular: automation, outsourcing and ESG.
+In FX, we have seen a strong focus on three themes in particular: changing FX hedging activity, automation and outsourcing.